-The Fine Arts Department at Grande Prairie Regional College is a great place to start your career in the visual arts.
+The Fine Arts Department at GPRC is a great place to start a career in the visual arts.
 The Visual Arts and Design program and Bachelor of Fine Arts (BFA) University Transfer program, offer a balance of hands-on studio and lecture-based courses.
 The curriculum is designed to prepare students for advanced studies at a university or an art institute.
-Our alumni go on to be successful in a wide variety of careers and art related professions including:
+Our alumni demonstrate success in a wide variety of careers and art-related professions including:

 - Art Directors

 - Fine artists (painters, sculptors, illustrators...)

 - Graphic designers, commercial and industrial designers

 - Related cultural industries (art galleries, museums, curators, art historian, art education, art management...)

 If students are interested in a career in contemporary visual art or just want to explore their potential, the Visual Arts and Design program is a great place to start.

 GPRC does not require a portfolio for entrance into first year.

 To be considered for admission to the Visual Arts and Design program, applicants will need to present an Alberta Education High School Diploma or equivalent, with English 30-1 or equivalent.

 Mature Student Admission